 - visual acuity test to determine how well you can read from a distance

-- cover/uncover test to measure deviation and eye movement
+- cover/uncover test to measure your eye movement and deviation

-- retina exam to examine the back of your eyes
+- retina exam to examine the backs of your eyes

 - eye exercises